pulsardev/vue-tour/README.md

 ## Something Missing?

-If you have a feature request or found a bug, [let me know](https://github.com/pulsardev/vue-tour/issues).
+If you have a feature request or found a bug, [let us know](https://github.com/pulsardev/vue-tour/issues) by submitting an issue.